dburriss/TestingWorkshop/maintenance/README.md

 The calculation of the total amount has been identified as a good first piece of behaviour to cover with unit tests, since some changes are coming to the calculation logic in the near future.

+Create a new test project and add some unit tests for the total calculation.

 ## Step 2

 The company is starting to offer coupon codes to customers.
-Each coupon code has a discount percentage, a minimum amount that the cart must reach to be valid, an expiration date, and categories that the coupon is valid for.
+Each coupon code has a discount percentage, an expiration date, and categories that the coupon is valid for.
 The cart should be able to apply a coupon code to only products that it is valid for.
 Remember that the team wants to increase the amount of behavior that is covered by unit tests.

+Use the `ICouponService` interface to fetch the coupon information and apply it to the cart.

 ## Step 3

-A but has been reported where the same item can end up in the cart multiple times.
+A bug has been reported where the same item can end up in the cart multiple times.
 The team discussed that this would be a good opportunity to write a test to confirm the bug and then fix it.

+Add a test that confirms the bug and then fix it.

+> Note: There may be more than 1 bug ;)

 ## Step 4

 The company is starting to sell to B2B customers.
-B2B customers have a VAT tax rate of 20% added to their orders.
+B2B customers have a tax rate added to their orders that are country specific.
 The tax rate should be fetched from the finance system.
 Remember the teams desire to increase the amount of behavior that is covered by unit tests.

+Use the `ICustomerService` interface to find out if the customer is a B2B customer and then use the `IFinanceService` interface to fetch the tax rate.